-There used to be a time where basketball players wore long tube socks that went up all the way to the knees.
-But these socks are completely out of fashion nowadays and have been replaced by modern compression pants.
+There was a time when players wore long tube socks all the way up to the knees.
+But, these socks are completely out of fashion now and have been replaced by modern compression pants.

-This leaves you with the decision whether you want to wear crew cut socks which go up to the middle of the shins, mid cut socks which end just above the ankle, or the low cut style which makes your socks almost invisible.
+This leaves you with the decision whether you want to wear crew cut socks up to the middle of the shins, mid cut socks just above the ankle, or the low cut style, which makes your socks almost invisible.

 This is mostly a fashion decision, but some like the added compression of crew cut socks.
 Another reason to choose crew cut socks is when you wear an ankle brace and want to avoid unnecessary friction.

-The more expensive performance socks like the Nike Elite bring you additional cushioning in the forefoot and around the heel which makes them extremely comfortable and helps you to avoid blisters.
-I personally love this additional cushioning because it really helps to lock down my rather narrow feet inside the shoes!
+The more expensive performance socks like the Nike Elite bring you additional cushioning in the forefoot and around the heel making them extremely comfortable and helping you to avoid blisters.
+I personally love the additional cushioning because it really helps to lock down my rather narrow feet inside the shoes.

-Some socks also feature compression bands in the mid-foot area which provide additional arch support.
+Some socks feature compression bands in the midfoot area, which provide additional arch support.
 This can be helpful if you suffer from arch pain or plantar fasciitis.